Frequently Asked Questions

 Supervisors: Typically, those who are responsible for employees’ performance appraisals and leave approval.

-More technical definitions about different positions are found on the Effective Leadership page.
+More technical definitions about different positions are found in Effective Leadership page.

 For Agencies